FOR POWER OUTAGE OR BREAKDOWN, PLEASE CALL 15454

 Table 2 APMS – High & Medium Voltage Circuit Breaker Asset Risk Index, Asset Health Index & Asset Criticality Index

 Following the result from the mentioned parameters, APMS will import all the testing results that were entered by maintenance crew to analyse the health index of the assets.
 Trigger limits are set in APMS and work scheduling can be released following the condition of the assets.
+One useful insight in APMS, the Maintenance Decision Intelligence (MDI) as shown in Figure 2B.6 utilizes advanced analytics algorithms based on the Common Network Asset Indices Methodology (CNAIM) and inputs from our TNB technical experts to generate asset health, criticality, and risk indices.
+The MDI is a simple decision matrix consisting of five color-coded regions that represents different levels of maintenance urgency thus giving engineers better insights into asset management decision-making such as to prioritize critical maintenance works or to carry out replacement tasks.

 Figure 6: APMS Key Capabilities